 Thanks to the prevalence and ease-of-use of modern internet banking, making payments between bank accounts is a commonplace occurrence that can be carried out by anyone, from big businesses to individual account holders.
-Major banks make it their business to ensure that the process of authorising a transaction is as quick and easy to follow online as possible so you can tell them where to move your money with the minimum of fuss.
+Major banks make it their business to ensure that the process of authorizing a transaction is as quick and easy to follow online as possible so you can tell them where to move your money with the minimum of fuss.

-However, although the authorisation side of things is simple, that’s not the whole story.
+However, although the authorization side of things is simple, that’s not the whole story.
 To the average account holder, moving money simply means tapping in the requisite amount and clicking a confirmation button (along with following some security measures, of course) but obviously there’s a little more activity occurring behind the scenes.
-In this post, we take a more detailed look at the actual mechanics involved in transferring money between bank accounts, both domestically and internationally.
+In this post, we take a more detailed look at the actual mechanics involved in moving money between bank accounts, both domestically and internationally.

-A Matter of Liability
+A matter of liability

 Before we explain further, it’s vital to understand the concept of liabilities.
 In the digital banking age, it’s neither necessary nor practical to move actual currency between physical bank facilities, so instead banks simply let the numbers do most of the travelling.
 When you make a deposit, the money isn’t stored away with your name on it, the bank simply notes the amount which then becomes one of their many liabilities; they owe you that money.
 This is what it means to have an account that is in credit, because you are in effect extending credit to the bank.
 It is exactly the same in reverse; if you become overdrawn, you owe money to the bank and that amount has become your liability and their asset.

-Moving Money between Accounts at the same Bank
+Moving money between accounts at the same bank

 An easy one to start with!
 Moving cash between different accounts both held by the same bank is a doddle.
 It doesn’t matter if it’s Lloyds, Barclays, HSBC, whoever, the process of an internal transfer requires only a simple accounting update that can be accomplished electronically in mere moments.